-Custom Training Plans Quarters 2-8
+Development Plans Quarters 2-8

-Custom training plans must be completed for the upcoming quarter and discussed at the previous quarter's evaluation review meeting.
+Development plans must be completed for the upcoming quarter and discussed at the previous quarter's evaluation review meeting.
 The intention of these plans is to continue progress in areas of strength and resident interest and address areas of improvement evident from completion of resident evaluations.